-During the first six months of life, infants babble using 70 sounds which make up all the languages of the world.
+During the first six months of life, infants babble sounds which make up all the languages of the world.
 At 10 months important changes take place: babies grow used to the sounds of the language spoken in their surrounding environment and their ability to distinguish between different foreign sounds lessens gradually.

 Bilingual infants and children are acutely aware of different languages and diverse cultures, unmatched by their monolingual peers.
 Bilingual children can easily distinguish between familiar speakers, identify which language they are speaking, and respond in the same language.